 One simple, insignificant pencil.
 An object of small value gave happiness to 40 kids.
 A piece of wood that you wouldn’t want to use even if it is given to you as a gift.
 A small item discarded by (most) people in industrialized countries.

-Because all these, I can say travel makes me more grateful.
-Grateful for life, health, opportunities and people.
+Because of all this, I can say travel makes me more grateful.
+Grateful for life, health, opportunities, and people.
 Grateful for those corners of the world where the simple things are appreciated.
-Grateful for so many things I will not space to mention in here.
+Grateful for so many things I will not space to mention here.
 And maybe, in last place, grateful for the many material things I have.

 The story is not over.
 I am already planning my return to Ensenada.
 This time, I have something different in mind.
 I may prepare goodie bags with school and hygiene supplies.
 I better hurry up.
 I want to hear more of kid’s stories.